An Edmonton Fire Rescue crew working to extinguish a wildfire

 Engagement for the WUI Wildfire Risk Strategy will occur in two phases:

-• Phase 1: Engagement on Development of Draft Strategy (summer 2025) - We will gather public perception of wildfire risk, awareness of wildfire preparedness and preferences for mitigation activities.
+• Phase 1: Engagement on Development of Draft Strategy (summer 2025) - This phase is complete.

 • Phase 2: Engagement on Draft Strategy or Draft Approach (late 2025) - We will gather targeted feedback on the draft strategy to help refine it and show how public input was used.